Tighter Performance Theory of FedExProx: Conclusion

 \section{Conclusion}

-In this work, we revisit an empirically promising extrapolated parallel proximal method \algname{FedExProx}.
-Motivated by the limitations of its original overly pessimistic analysis, we develop a novel analytical framework for non-strongly convex quadratic and P{\L} cases.
-Our analysis significantly improves upon the previous results, offering insights into the true method's performance.
-While our work focuses on the relatively simple case of quadratic problems, the experimental results indicate that the phenomena we describe extend beyond this setting.
-These findings suggest that the benefits of extrapolation in FL hold in broader optimization scenarios, motivating future research to rigorously establish such extensions.
-We believe that our work provides a foundational stepping stone toward better understanding the role of extrapolation in FL and can inspire further exploration to relax the assumptions made here, ultimately advancing the theory and practice of federated optimization.
+In this work, we revisit the extrapolated parallel proximal method \algname{FedExProx}, an algorithm that has shown strong empirical performance but whose theoretical guarantees have so far lagged behind practice.
+Upon re-examining the state-of-the-art analysis, we find that its guarantees are overly pessimistic and that significantly stronger results are achievable.
+To address this gap, we develop a novel analytical framework for non-strongly convex quadratic and P{\L} cases, yielding substantially improved convergence guarantees and a clearer picture of the method’s true performance.
+To put these findings in context, we compare \algname{FedExProx} with vanilla \algname{GD}.
+This comparison is primarily pedagogical but reveals a striking insight: previous analyses could not even show an advantage over this simplest baseline.
+In contrast, our work is the first to rigorously demonstrate that \algname{FedExProx} can outperform \algname{GD}, bridging a key gap between empirical observations and theoretical understanding.
+Although our focus is on relatively simple quadratic problems, experiments suggest that the phenomena we describe extend well beyond this setting.
+These results indicate that the benefits of extrapolation in FL hold in broader optimization scenarios, motivating future research to relax our assumptions and establish similar guarantees in more general and practical settings.
+We view this work as a foundational stepping stone toward a deeper understanding of extrapolation in FL, paving the way for advancing both the theory and practice of federated optimization.